Skip to main content

 Shoofly Fire hillside photo

-The Shoofly Fire located on the Wenatchee River Ranger District, roughly 25 miles west of Lake Wenatchee, WA is burning on the southeast slope of Shoofly Mountain in steep terrain.
-The Shoofly Fire is burning in sub-alpine fir and an older burn scar along the western flank of the fire.
+The Shoofly Fire, located on the Wenatchee River Ranger District of the Okanogan-Wenatchee National Forest, roughly 25 miles west of Lake Wenatchee, WA, is on the southeast slope of Shoofly Mountain in steep terrain.
+The Shoofly Fire is in sub-alpine fir and an older burn scar along the western flank of the fire.

 Air and ground firefighting resources are implementing a full suppression strategy to control the fire as efficiently and safely as possible.